cobrowseio/cobrowse-agent-ui/README.md

 - Add a new entry to the `SUPPORTED_LOCALES` constant inside `src/i18n.js`.

-**Note:** ensure the locale code matches the ones provided by the [moment library](https://github.com/moment/moment/tree/develop/locale) as these are used to localize dates as well.
+**Note:** ensure the locale code matches the ones provided by the [date-fns library](https://github.com/date-fns/date-fns/tree/main/src/locale) as these are used to localize dates as well.